-Split your code into individual modules with header files.
-You must place the declarations of both the prescribed classes Counter and Statistics into a header file named Counter.h.
+Split your code into individual modules with possible header files.
+You must place definitions of the prescribed Counter class and Statistics structure into a header file named Counter.h.
 Submit all the created source files (.cpp and .h) except the main file Main.cpp containing the implementation of the main function and related code that you have most likely created in order to experimentally test the prescribed functionality.
-This file is already a part of the predefined test, it will be compiled together with all the remaining files of your project and will control the course of the entire test.
+This file is already a part of the predefined test in ReCodEx, contains the #include "Counter.h" directive, will be compiled together with all the remaining submitted files of your project, and will control the course of the entire test execution.